laserpants/trombone/docs/route-format.rst

     <route> ::= <method> <uri> <symbol> <action>

-For a more detailed description of the syntactic rules involved in this schema, please see `BNF grammar <bnf-grammar.html>`_.
+For a more detailed description of the syntactic rules involved in this route schema, please see `BNF grammar <bnf-grammar.html>`_.
 What we consider here is a more general overview.

 As an example of a simple configuration file: